altaywtf/next-for-now/README.md

 #Next For Now

 ##About
-Next For Now is a web platform which aims to connect connect the creative college students, fresh graduates and internship candidates to the prominent organizations of industry they want to be a part of.
+Next For Now is a web platform which aims to connect creative college students, fresh graduates and internship candidates to the prominent organizations of industry they want to be a part of.

 It was initially developed for the term project of CMPE 283 - Web Services Design course held in 2015/16 Fall (İstanbul Bilgi University) but the main idea dates back to summer of 2015 and it is not directly related with the developers.